collective/collective.recipe.pydevproject/README.rst

   The combination of interpreter and grammar version.
 E.g. *python 2.7* python_interpreter
   The interpreter name, as configured in the the Eclipse Preferences for PyDev.
-Usually *Default* is fine.
+Usually *Default* is fine. extra-paths
+  Extra paths to add to the Python path.
+Each path should be on a separate line.

   Remember to register at least one interpreter in Eclipse before using your project.
 That can be done in ``Window > Preferences > PyDev > Interpreter - Python > New...``. eggs